The Importance of Controlling Vibrations in Construction

-- Exposure Limit Value (ELV, 5.0m/s2) which should not be exceeded in any cases.
+- Exposure Limit Value (ELV, 5.0m/s2) – should not be exceeded in any cases.

 Construction can often generate vibration complaints within the nearby community, despite there being a pre-agreed time limit on the construction between you and those who commissioned the work.
-It’s important to bear in mind that complaints usually occur when noise and vibration during construction is directly interfering in the communities day to day activities and often they feel the duration of work hasn’t been made clear enough to them.
+It’s important to bear in mind that complaints usually occur when noise and vibration during construction are directly interfering with the community’s day-to-day activities, and often they feel the duration of work hasn’t been made clear enough to them.
 On some occasions, the contractor can even be seen to be uncompassionate towards the community, regardless of being compliant or not with local regulations.

-The remedy to avoiding this situation is simple, early identification and assessment is one of the best ways for potential problem areas to be flagged initially.
-The assessment can actually benefit the contractors in terms of making bids for construction plan changes and mitigation costs prior to plans being finalized.
+Early identification and assessment are the best ways for potential problem areas to be flagged initially.
+The assessment can actually benefit the contractors in terms of making bids for construction plan changes and mitigation costs prior to plans being finalised.
 Finally, once such an assessment has been completed, a publication that includes a description of the construction vibration level can lead to a much better understanding within the community for the duration of the time construction is taking place.

-In addition, it also worth bearing in mind that in terms of construction vibration damage to buildings, it is usually seen as the responsibility of the contractor to maintain vibration levels and keep them below damage thresholds previously established by the relevant department.
+In addition, it is also worth bearing in mind that when it comes to construction vibration damage to buildings, it is usually seen as the responsibility of the contractor to maintain vibration levels and keep them below damage thresholds previously established by the relevant department.

 These are used primarily to reduce the transmission of shock to the surrounding structure.
 This works through the rubber absorber deflecting under the shock load.
 Also known as rectangular buffers, rubber dampers are made of rubber that has been bonded to a metal plate that featured numerous fixing holes enabling simple installation.
 As well as this, rubber dampers can be manufactured into a range of different rubber compounds and metal types to suit the necessities of the application.